 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 Spring is here!
 My tomatoes are up 4 inches and my catnip is just starting.
 Catnip is a plant that the West Nile mosquito is allergic to.
 I protect my family all I can - pills to build up the immune system and non smell repellant.
-Throw some catnip on the bar-b-que.
-All makes a safe place for outside family time fun!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.